kensanata/just-halberds/Altenstein.md

 ## Hels Stein

 Hel is the demon goddess of the underworld; the caretaker of all those who died in their beds, of old age and disease.
 She’s also the goddess of magic, of witchcraft, of crossroads, and of multi-headed animals.
 Here, a the crossroads behind the Bärensee (the bear lake), it stands, a black rock showing a woman with a tree-headed dog at her feet.
+This is the Altenstein (the old stone) that gave this valley its name.

 ### Brunman